 How to log in to Kapseli

-Can the data I received via Findata be combined to other information?
+Can I combine the data I received via Findata with other information?

 Data referred to in the Act on the Secondary Use of Health and Social Data can be combined to other information, such as data a person has collected themselves or data accessed with some other permit.
 As a rule, Findata or a statistics authority combines the data.